A new teaching and research model

 The MSI will provide vital knowledge and unique experiential learning opportunities and launch an undergraduate degree program in marine studies.

-The MSI will bridge world-class teaching and research facilities at Oregon State’s main campus in Corvallis and its Hatfield Marine Sciences Center in Newport along the Oregon Coast, where a new state-of-the art $50 million research and teaching facility will be constructed.
+The MSI will bridge world-class teaching and research facilities at Oregon State’s main campus in Corvallis and its Hatfield Marine Sciences Center in Newport along the Oregon Coast, where a new Gladys Valley Marine Studies Building is located.